hlavacs/ViennaEntityComponentSystem/README.md

       }
     }

+### External Synchronization

-An example for looping over entities in parallel on several threads is given in example program parallel.cpp.
+An example for looping over entities in parallel on several threads is given in example program *parallel.cpp*.
 For parallelization, the example uses the Vienna Game Job System (VGJS, https://github.com/hlavacs/ViennaGameJobSystem), a sibling project of VECS.
 VGJS is a header-only C++20 library enabling using function pointers, std::function, lambdas, or coroutines to be run in the job system.

     template<template<typename...> typename R, typename...
 Cs>
     void do_work(R<Cs...> range) {